AP6YC/Rocketeer.jl/README.md

 ### Authors

-This package is programmed by:
+This Julia package is programmed by:

 - Sasha Petrenko <petrenkos@mst.edu> @AP6YC